AdobeDocs/experience-manager-learn.en/help/sites/content-fragments/content-fragments-feature-video-use.md

 ---
-title: Using Content Fragments in AEM
+title: Authoring Content Fragments in AEM
-seo-title: Using Content Fragments in AEM
+seo-title: Authoring Content Fragments in AEM
 description: Content Fragments are a content abstraction in AEM that allows text-based content to be authored and managed independently of the channels it supports.
 seo-description: Content Fragments are a content abstraction in AEM that allows text-based content to be authored and managed independently of the channels it supports.
 sub-product: content-services